elmar-hinz/TX.esp/Documentation/TypoScriptReference.rst

 tx_esp_JoinRenderer
 -------------------

-We do a hierarchical display of joined table queries.
+We display the result of a joined table quiery in a nested way.

 Each level displays one of the joined tables.
 The entries of the second table (level 2) are grouped below the headlines of the first table (level 1) and so on.
 Each level gets a configuration.

+See Usecases for a practical example.

 Context
 .......